 Group Support – If Manly Life Church is the extended family then Life Groups are like nuclear families within the church.
 There will be seasons of physical and emotional needs in people’s lives that as family you are able to give practical support for and learn the beauty of serving one another in love.
 It is important, though, to be mindful of maintaining healthy boundaries with those in your Life Group family (see ‘Healthy Boundaries Resource’ refereed to in Leadership section of website).

-Teaching –When teaching and encouraging each other in Lifegroup, let’s be humble to correction and gracious with correcting or challenging others.
-We are all on a journey in our faith so it’s important that Life Groups are a safe place for people to learn, ask questions and discover together.
+Teaching – The authority of the Bible is paramount in all our teaching and everything you teach should be in alignment with the Bible.
+When teaching and encouraging each other in Life Group, we uphold humility to correction and grace when correcting or challenging others.
+We are all on a journey in our faith so it’s important that Life Groups are a safe place for people to learn, ask questions and discover the truth together.

 Facilitating –Be mindful that everyone should have the opportunity to speak should they so desire and that strong personalities don’t continually dominate discussions.